Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 ->_(7)XbeeshieldAssym_<-

 * Next you will need to prepare the wires of the two GPS recivers and the servo so they can easily be plugged into the sheild.
-I cut off the existing connectors and soldered them to the wires after the connector is cut off [these](https://www.sparkfun.com/products/13685).
+I cut off the existing connectors and soldered them to the wires after the connector is cut off the existing [connector](https://www.sparkfun.com/products/13685).
 The wires for the target GPS reciver can be made shorter so you dont have excess wire but this is up to you just make sure you leave enough length to reach the pins.

 ->_(8)Preppedcables_<-